dfint/df-update-notifier/README.md

-# DF update notificator
+# DF update notifier

-Checks DF steam page for updates and creates an issue if there is a new release.
+Checks DF steam page for updates and creates an issue if there is a new release (including betas).
+You can watch the repo to get notifications.